UniversalDependencies/UD_Czech-PDT/README.md

   * The tectogrammatical (t-) layer of source annotation is now used for documents for which it is available.
     * Sentences converted with the help of t-layer have the comment "Tectogrammatical annotation available."
     * There are more enhanced dependency relations and empty nodes.
-    * The MISC column contains CorefUD-style annotation of coreference.
+    * The MISC column contains CorefUD-style annotation of coreference (now also in the UD release).
     * The MISC column contains tectogrammatical functors.
   * Temporary fix of double subjects (second subject converted to dep).
     In the long run, the cause should be found and fixed upstream.
   * Added the enhanced relation subtype nsubj:xsubj.
+* 2023-??-??
+CorefUD 1.1
+  * Removed superfluous empty nodes #Rcp, #Cor, #QCor.
+  * Removed empty nodes depending on the artificial 0:root.
+  * "Bych/bys/by/bychom/byste" in MWTs no longer breaks mention spans.
+  * Improved guessing of pronominal forms for empty nodes.
+  * Functors added also to non-empty nodes.
 * 2022-05-15 v2.10
   * Added VerbForm=Part|Voice=Pass to long forms of passive participles.
   * Added VerbForm=Vnoun to verbal nouns.
   * The verb 'být' is now AUX in all contexts.
   * Merged PRON/DET 'sám', 'samý'.
-* 2021-05-15 v2.8
-  * Fixed bug: SpaceAfter=No should not occur at the end of paragraph.
-  * "§" is now SYM instead of NOUN.
-  * Fixed recognition of clauses with passive participles (ADJ).
-* CorefUD 1.1
-  * Removed superfluous empty nodes #Rcp, #Cor, #QCor.
-  * Removed empty nodes depending on the artificial 0:root.
-  * "Bych/bys/by/bychom/byste" in MWTs no longer breaks mention spans.
-  * Improved guessing of pronominal forms for empty nodes.
-  * Functors added also to non-empty nodes.
-* CorefUD 1.0
+* 2022-04-06 CorefUD 1.0
   * Fixed bug: Distinction between clauses and nominals.
   * Fixed bug: Gapping empty nodes vs. coreference empty nodes.
 * 2021-05-15 v2.8
   * Fixed bug: SpaceAfter=No should not occur at the end of paragraph.
   * "§" is now SYM instead of NOUN.
   * Fixed recognition of clauses with passive participles (ADJ).
+* 2021-03-11 CorefUD 0.1
+  * First release of the coreference annotation together with UD morphology and syntax in the CorefUD collection.
+  * Unlike the main releases for UD, CorefUD uses the tectogrammatical layer of PDT and does not include the PDT sentences that lack this layer.
 * 2020-11-15 v2.7
   * Fixed bug: question marks were replaced by asterisks.
   * Adjusted treatment of double lemmas like "m`metr".